zheng0xd/JATIC-internal-docs/docs/sdp/software-requirements.md

 The following specifies standards and requirements for a Python project's: structure, code design and standards, code style, documentation style, test suite, and maintenance regimen.

-The [rai-toolbox](https://github.com/mit-ll-responsible-ai/responsible-ai-toolbox) is an example of a project that adheres to these standards.
-Developers are encouraged to use this project as a reference in order to see the SDP's software requirements put into practice.

 ## Project Structure

 The following is a description of the basic structure for a Python project that adheres to the [Python Packaging Authority](https://www.pypa.io/en/latest/)'s standards.
 This structure helps to ensure compatibility with 3rd party utilities and project analysis tools.
 [This tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/) demonstrates the process for creating a project that adheres to this structure.